asvd/jailed/README.md

 Jailed — safe yet flexible sandbox
 ==================================

+Jailed is a small JavaScript library for running untrusted code in a sandbox.
 With Jailed you can:

-- Put an untrusted code into a secure and controlled sandbox so that it cannot bring down the main application;
+- Load an untrusted code into a secure and controlled sandbox so that it cannot bring down the main application;

-- Export a precise set of functions into the sandbox, so that the untrusted code may perform some actions on the main application by simply calling those functions (without a need for messaging), but strictly within the set of privilliges explicitly defined by what exactly was exported.
+- Export a precise set of functions into the sandbox, so that the untrusted code may perform certain actions to the main application simply by calling those functions (without a need for messaging), but strictly within the set of privilliges explicitly defined by what was exported.

-Jailed is a small JavaScript library which loads and executes an untrusted code as a *plugin*, a special instance running inside a Web-Worker launched in a sandboxed frame (in case of web-browser environment), or as a restricted subprocess (in Node.js).
+The code is executed as a *plugin*, a special instance running in a Web-Worker inside a sandboxed frame (in case of web-browser environment), or as a restricted subprocess (in Node.js).

 Jailed can be used for: